developerwaleed/CHOPS-AND-HOPS/readme.md

 ## Welcome! 👋

-> This Website is all about meals there origin and how to make them 😋
+> This Website is all about meals there origin and how to make them using Meal DB API.
+Checkout the live version of the website through the link below 😋

 ScreenShot 1                                      |
 :------------------------------------------------:|